datastax/astrapy/README.md

 Tests can be run on three types of Data API _targets_ (with slight differences in what is applicable):

-- **DockerCompose**: HCD+Data API, started by the test initialization with `docker-compose`. _Note that in this case you will have to manually destroy the created containers._
-- **nonAstra**: a ready-to-use (user-supplied) local Data API (e.g. using `tests/dse_compose`)
 - **Astra**: an Astra DB target account (or two, as some tests are specific to dev environment)
+- **Local**: a ready-to-use (user-supplied) local Data API on top of a DSE/HCD (e.g. using `tests/hcd_compose`).
+- **DockerCompose**: HCD+Data API, started by the test itself on startup.
+This is used in the Github action `local` workflow. _Note that in this case the containers created will not be automatically destroyed._

-Depending on the test, different environment variables are needed: refer to the templates in `tests/env_templates`.
-The "basic" credentials (one of the three options) are always required, _even for unit testing_.
+Depending on the target chosen, different environment variables are needed: refer to the `tests/env_templates/*.base.template` examples.
+Note that the variables defined in the desired "base" template **must** be set to run test, even for unit tests.

 #### Docker vs. Podman

-In case you use a different Docker-compatible container runtime, viz. `podman`, make sure to export the environment variable `DOCKER_COMMAND_NAME="podman"` to have the **DockerCompose** tests use it properly.
+In case you use a different Docker-compatible container runtime (e.g. `podman`) and are running against the "DockerCompose" target make sure to export the environment variable such as `DOCKER_COMMAND_NAME="podman"` to maek the test startup logic work properly.

+#### Keyspaces

+You shoud never need to worry about keyspaces.
+Tests use two keyspaces, which are created if not found, with default names.
+The env templates show how to override those names, if you want to.

 #### Multiple Python versions